Anti-CCP: Anti–Cyclic Citrullinated Peptide Antibody

 - Can be seen years prior to RA onset and rarely develop after onset, suggesting that they are not just a consequence of inflammation.

-- Associated with a more severe disease course and lower chance of drug-free remission.
+- Associated with a more severe disease course and a lower chance of drug-free remission.

 Anti-CCP, HLA-DRB1 and the Shared Epitope

-Hypotheses include a role for the SE in T-cell repertoire selection or antigen presentation; molecular mimicry of the SE by microbial proteins; and a potential pro-inflammatory signaling function that is unrelated to the role of the SE in antigen recognition.
+- Hypotheses include a role for the SE in T-cell repertoire selection or antigen presentation; molecular mimicry of the SE by microbial proteins; and a potential pro-inflammatory signalling function that is unrelated to the role of the SE in antigen recognition.